Chrisae9/chis-website/content/blog/tutorial-minecraft.md

 ## Creating a Minecraft Systemd Service

-Install mcrcon, this will allow us to send commands to the minecraft server without having an interactive terminal session running.
+Install mcrcon, this will allow us to send commands to the Minecraft server without having an interactive terminal session running.

 ```
 git clone https://github.com/Tiiffi/mcrcon.git